cbjs-dev/cbjs/packages/vitest/src/keyspaceIsolation/KEYSPACE_ISOLATION.md

 # Keyspace Isolation

-## Task Isolation
+## Isolation Scope

 The task isolation can take the following values :  `'suite' | 'test' | true | false`.

-`suite`: the same keyspaces will be shared by the current suite and all its children, unless overwritten.
+`'per-suite'`: the same keyspaces will be shared by the current suite and all its children, unless overwritten.
-`test`: each test will have its own isolation.
+`'per-test'`: each test will have its own isolation.

-[//]: # (`true`: if the suite is `sequential`, it will share the keyspace isolation, otherwise each test will have their own isolation.)
+`'local'`: the isolation is shared by this suite and all its children.
 `false`: no isolation will be provided.